FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 The LPG comes with 60 predefined households, validated for Germany.
 The households in the LPG are fully customizable and can be defined by specifying people and their traits.
 Examples for traits are "alarm at 7am", "sleeps 8h" or "works at the office from 9-5".
 There are over 400 traits predefined and more can be added by the user.
-To enable the modelling of a large number of households, the LPG contains functions to automatically create new household definitions from the traits, which is described in more detail below.
+To enable the modeling of a large number of households, the LPG contains functions to automatically create new household definitions from the traits, which is described in more detail below.
 The LPG is written in C# and has about 60.000 lines of code.

-The LPG does not currently contain a detailed heating demand simulation, since that field is already covered in detail by other tools such as TRNSYS, Polysun or EnergyPlus.
+The LPG does not currently contain a detailed heating demand simulation, since that field is already covered in detail by other tools such as TRNSYS, Polysun, tsib or EnergyPlus.

 # Statement of need

 Load profiles are used by researchers, planners and others.
-They are used for modelling building energy systems, interactions with the electricity, gas or district heating grids, when trying to develop new technologies such as energy management systems or smart grid control algorithm and in many other applications.
+They are used for modeling building energy systems, interactions with the electricity, gas or district heating grids, when trying to develop new technologies such as energy management systems or smart grid control algorithm and in many other applications.

 Averaged profiles over a larger group of individual households are not an option for many applications such as system simulation and analysis with a high spatial resolution, since they have a significantly different shape than real individual load profiles, as shown in \autoref{fig:hzero}.